tristenwallace/disaster_response_message_classifier/Readme.md

     python src/train_classifier.py data/DisasterResponse.db
     ```

-2. Run the following command in the project's root directory to run your web app.
+2. Run the following command in the webapp root directory to run your web app.

     ```
-    python -m flask --app webapp run
+    flask run
     ```

 3. Go to